 For centuries, people have flocked to see the flora in full bloom, attending entire festivals dedicated to hanami, or “flower-viewing.”
-Occurring all over Japan, these festivals attract crowds of flower-loving tourists and locals alike, proving the undying popularity of the Prunus plant.
+Occurring all over Japan, these festivals attract crowds of flower-loving tourists and locals alike, proving the undying popularity of the Prunus genus plant.

-While unseasonably warm weather can prompt a premature bloom and uncharacteristically cool temperatures can conversely cause a delay, blossoms typically reach their peaks between March and mid-April, making this a prime time for hanami.
+While unseasonably warm weather can prompt a premature bloom and uncharacteristically cool temperatures can conversely cause a delay, cherry blossoms typically reach their peak bloom between March and mid-April, making this a prime time for hanami.

 Though the custom of hanami is typically linked to cherry blossoms today, it is rooted in the appreciation of a different flowering plant: the plum blossom.

-In the 8th century, during Japan's Nara period, upper class individuals began hosting picnic-like parties beneath plum, or ume, trees.
+In the 8th century, during Japan's Nara period, upper-class individuals began hosting picnic-like parties beneath plum, or ume, trees.
 Arriving a month earlier than their cherry counterparts, the tree's sweet-smelling blooms are historically known as “the first important flower to blossom in the spring.”

 During the Heian period (794 to 1185), however, picnickers started setting up camp beneath the branches of cherry blossom trees, too.
 Eventually, the sakura's popularity surpassed that of the ume, reimagining the deep-seated roles of the flowers and redefining the hanami practice.

-Cherry Blossoms Today
+Cultural Significance of Cherry Blossoms

 The cherry blossom remains the most significant flower in contemporary Japanese culture.
 Its arrival is reliably commemorated in a number of fantastic fetes across the country, with Okinawa, Kyoto, Tokyo, and Hirosaki among the most popular hosts.

-Much like the blossom itself, each festival functions as both a springtime celebration and as a reminder to stop and smell—or view—the flowers.
+Much like the blossom itself, each festival functions as both a springtime celebration and a reminder to stop and smell—or view—the flowers.